wneessen/apg-go/README.md

 of characters of the corresponding class is given.

-**Note on minimum characters**: Please keep in mind, that due to the way the "minimum amount" feature works, the calculation time for passwords can increase and if the amount is set too high, it can result in apt-go never being able to finish the job.
+**Note on minimum characters**: Please keep in mind, that due to the way the "minimum amount" feature works, the calculation time for passwords can increase and if the amount is set too high, it can result in apg-go never being able to finish the job.

 Example: